We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Filter type: pre-filter, H13 HEPA, activated carbon

-People can operate this air purifier with voice control, and it is compatible with Alexa and Google Home.
+This air purifier may appeal to those who are more technological-minded, as people can operate it using voice control, and it is compatible with Alexa and Google Home.

 - suitable for larger rooms